danny0838/webscrapbook/test/README.md

 ### Usage

-1. Install Web ScrapBook extension (as a standard install or as a temporary extension).
+1. Install WebScrapBook extension (as a standard install or as a temporary extension).

 2. Copy `config.json` to `config.local.json` and edit it:
-   * Make sure "wsb_extension_id" matches the extension ID of Web ScrapBook.
+   * Make sure "wsb_extension_id" matches the extension ID of WebScrapBook.
    * Make sure "server_port" is available (not used by other applications).

 3. Run `server.py` to start the local hosting server.

-4. Install `Web ScrapBook Test Suite` extension in this directory (as a temporary extension).
+4. Install `WebScrapBook Test Suite` extension in this directory (as a temporary extension).

 5. Click on the browser action of the test suite extension.
 A tab will be opened and the test will start automatically.